idafchev/idafchev.github.io/_posts/2017-04-13-crypto_part1.md

     return xor(plaintext, key*len(plaintext))
 ```

-## Break the single-byte XOR cipher
+# Break the single-byte XOR cipher
-It's a substitution cipher, so it's vulnerable to frequency analysis and because the key is only one byte it's also easy to bruteforce (there are only 256 possible keys...).
+This cipher is essentialy a substitution cipher, so it's vulnerable to frequency analysis and because the key is only one byte it's also easy to bruteforce (there are only 256 possible keys...).
 The frequency analysis is suitable for longer messages, so I'll implement only the bruteforce method which always works regardless of the message length.

-But first, how do we know if the decrypted message is the actual plaintext?
+But when we try every one of the 256 possible keys, how do we know that the produced output is the actual plaintext?
 If the plaintext is written in english, we need a way to test if a given string is an english text.

 To decide wether a string is an english text I'll use some the following rules:
 1. The string contains only ascii printable characters